Hilly-man/AirBnB_clone/web_static/README.md

-Readme for the AIR BNB web_static project
+Readme for the Air BnB web_static project